MonashBioinformaticsPlatform/RNAsik-pipe/README.md

 # `RNAsik-pipe` easy and quick RNA-seq(uencing) pipeline

-> RNAsik-pipe is written in pure [BigDataScrip](http://pcingola.github.io/BigDataScript/) (BDS) language
+> RNAsik-pipe is written in [BigDataScrip](http://pcingola.github.io/BigDataScript/) (BDS) language
-> There are many advantages in using BDS, but the main ones are:
+> There are many advantages in using BDS, but main ones are:
+>
->  1. One script works on your local machine, on your remote server and on you cluster
+>  1. One script works on your local machine, on your remote server and on your cluster
 >  2. Checkpoints - never need to run your job from the start in case it stopped.
 Start from where you left off
 >  3. Remote access to your data.
-Do need to worry about `scp`ing you data to your server, just point RNAsik-pipe
-> to your cloud store if you like
+Don't need to worry about `scp`ing you data to the server, just point RNAsik-pipe to your cloud store if you like
+>
-> As for RNAsik-pipe itself it just makes your life easy.
-One script solves many problems.
-Simply give your
+> As for `RNAsik-pipe` itself it makes your life easy.
+One single command line can give you list of differrentially expressed genes.
-> raw data to RNAsik-pipe and provide with the reference files and press go !
+> Simply give your FASTQ files to RNAsik-pipe with reference files and press go !
 [Enter]

 ## Content